cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/hosted_trial.md

 alwaysopen = false
 +++

-TODO: is there a way to use params in the page titles?

 {{%children style="h2" description="true"%}}

 {{< param cfy_caas >}} is the fastest and easiest way to try {{< param product_name >}}.